Armstrong Clark Wood Deck Stain Review 2024 4.4/5 (62)

 Important Note: This is our 3rd Review of Armstrong Clark Stain.

-Armstrong Clark Wood Deck Stain is a highly regarded oil based stain formulated with 5 generations of stain industry experience.
-Armstrong Clark is available in several formulas: Transparent, semi-transparent, and semi-solid colors.
+Armstrong Clark Wood Deck Stain is a highly regarded oil-based stain formulated with five generations of stain industry experience.
+It is available in several formulas: transparent, semi-transparent, and semi-solid colors.

-Armstrong Clark Deck Stains are uniquely blended with drying and non-drying oils that isolate from each other during application.
-The non-drying oils penetrate the wood fibers and help rejuvenate and condition lost natural oils while the drying oils cure on the surface to lock in the conditioning oils and form a barrier of weather protection at the surface.
+Armstrong Clark Deck Stains are uniquely blended with drying and non-drying oils that are isolated from each other during application.
+The non-drying oils penetrate the wood fibers and help rejuvenate and condition lost natural oils, while the drying oils cure on the surface to lock in the conditioning oils and form a barrier of weather protection at the surface.

 Armstrong Clark Stain Review

-– The initial appearance of Armstrong Clark was a rich deep finish with naturally enhanced wood grain showing through the stain formula.
+Armstrong Clark’s initial appearance was a rich, deep finish with naturally enhanced wood grain showing through the stain formula.
 Our choice of the Cedar Semi-Transparent color had a rich cedar tone.

 Armstrong Clark Wood Stain Photos